acameron724/acameron724/README.md

 ## Goals
 `Short-Term`
 - 👩‍💻 Finish the MVP of my personal website
-- 🏅 Complete AWS and AMC certifications
+- 🏅 Complete advanced dbt certifications
 - 🐍 Continue to grow my Python skillset in my current role

 `Medium-Term`
-- 💼 Transition from data scientist to software developer
+- 💼 Transition from data scientist to data engineer / analytics engineer
 - 👩‍💻 Add a blog section to my personal website and publish my first post
 - 📈 Become a mentor to other women in STEM